 The parties can agree on a non-compete obligation in writing.
 The non-compete clause should be reasonably limited with regard to place, time and subject.
 The restricted period time and subject is determined as to the special conditions of each employment relationship.
 Article 445 of the Turkish Code of Obligations (TCO) states that the duration of the non-compete clause should not exceed two years unless there is a special condition.
 The duration of the restrictive covenant should reflect the period for which the relevant information is likely to remain confidential.
 However, a non-compete restraint will no longer be valid once the employer ceases to have an interest in that business.
 The employer does not need to make any payment to the former employee to enforce the clause.

 35. Can employers include mobility clauses in employment contracts, or take any other measures, to ensure that employees are obliged to relocate?

 Employers can include mobility clauses in the employment contract.
 The Supreme Court accepts clauses which regulate the appointment of employees to the other offices or locations of the company as valid, provided that the employer does not misuse this right.
 The rationale behind the enforcement of these clauses is whenever it is understood from the particular incident is that employer enforcing this clause in order to force employee to terminate employment contract, the clause is no longer valid and employee is deemed accepted as validly terminating the employment agreement but if there is a relocation clause, in the employment contract signed by both parties and it is enforced due to objective requirements, parties has to comply with this clause.
 However, in principle, mobility clauses cannot require relocation to another country.

 Proposals for reform

-- Mandatory mediation is introduced for both employers and employees before initiating lawsuits.
+Mandatory mediation was introduced for both employers and employees before initiating lawsuits.

-- The statute of limitations for several types of compensation is decreased to five years.
+The statute of limitations for several types of compensation was decreased to five years.